heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 #### Explore and run the code examples

-Checkout the `README.md` file to know how to run the code examples.
+In the `05-java-ios` directory, checkout the `README.md` file to learn how to run the code examples.

 Take some time to explore the code examples.
 Run them and see what they do.